frequency-chain/docs/pages/Basics/Overview.md

 Frequency enables collaborative standardization instead of individual customization.
 Frequency is not a replacement for smart contracts.
 However, a large subset of the benefits of smart contracts can be realized through [Schemas](./Schemas.md).
-With clear usage data and information structures, Frequency allows users to collaborate faster and iterate on standards in new ways.
+With clear usage data and information structures, Frequency allows Providers to collaborate faster and iterate on standards in new ways.

+### The Data Transaction Model

+**Off-Chain Storage**

+Blockchain transactions have primarily been financial in nature, even when they didn’t need to be.
+Frequency distinguishes between financial transactions and data-focused transactions via its [Data Transaction Model](https://github.com/LibertyDSNP/frequency-docs/blob/editing-session/pages/Basics/DataTransactionModel.md).
+Financial transactions require extra rigor and additional steps (such as defending against the double-spend attack) that are not necessary in data-focused transactions.
+However, Frequency [Messages](./Messages.md) retain other blockchain guarantees such as authenticity and data validation while storing the bulk of its data off chain.

+**Batching**

+Frequency's data-focused, non-financial use cases allow for parallel transactions in batches.
+Verification may be done asychronously at read time or write time.
+This allows Providers to batch and publish a lot of data off chain at once--a key requirement for managing transaction costs as well as scaling.